arangodb/kube-arangodb/docs/api/ArangoDeployment.V1.md

 AllowMemberRecreation allows to recreate member.
 This setting changes the member recreation logic based on group:
-- For Sync Masters, Sync Workers, Coordinator and DB-Servers it determines if a member can be recreated in case of failure (default `true`)
+- For Sync Masters, Sync Workers, Gateways, Coordinator and DB-Servers it determines if a member can be recreated in case of failure (default `false`)
-- For Agents and Single this value is hardcoded to `false` and the value provided in spec is ignored.
+- For others this value is hardcoded to `false` and the value provided in spec is ignored.

 ***